openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-02.a-primer-on-public-key-cryptography.md

 This article should have shed light on on public-key cryptography by explaining the roles of the public and private keys.
 It should have also provided a glimpse at the power of encryption and digital signatures.
-In the following sections we will see both take a dominate role in bootstrapping trust.
+In the [part three](././part-03.certificates.md) we will see both take a dominate role in bootstrapping trust.

 ---